 C.C.
 Carty’s big break eventually came in 1869 when Mr. Whitehill granted his request.
 Joseph W. L. Carty had died in March 1867.
 Perhaps, C.C. received some inheritance money which allowed him to enter into such a venture?
 Regardless, at 22 years of age, C.C.
 Carty became owner of his own business, one that originally opened on the north side of East Patrick near Middle Alley.

 On the personal life level, I find it interesting that both of Joseph W. L. and Margaret Carty’s sons married in late October, 1867.
 Charles married Lucy C. Keneaster of Indianapolis on October 29, 1867.
 The very next day, Clarence Clarendon married Joanna Fox, daughter of C. F. Adolphus Fox, a noted watchmaker from Germany.
 Charles and Lucy moved to the Midwest.
 Of the latter pairing, C.C. and Joanna would go on to have five children: Margaret A. (b.1868), William A. (b.
 1870), Charles Clarendon (b.
 1872), Arthur Clarence (b.
-1876), and Harry Edwin (b.1878).
+1876), Harry Edwin (b.1878) and Frank (1884).